 Watercourse and Lake Protection Zone (WLPZ) means a strip of land, along both sides of a watercourse or around the circumference of a lake or spring, where additional practices may be required for protection of the quality and beneficial uses of water, fish and riparian wildlife habitat, other forest resources and for controlling erosion.

-Water course Bank means the portion of the channel cross-section that confines the normal high water flow.
+Watercourse Bank means the portion of the channel cross-section that confines the normal bigh

 Watercourse or Lake Transition Line means that line closest to the watercourse or lake where riparian vegetation is permanently established.